-- When an attack is launched from a non-spoofed IP address, the attack pattern is always the IP of the attacker. - When the attack is spoofed and comes from random IP addresses, the attack pattern can be a common source or destination TCP or UDP port, source or destination IP address, IP protocol number, packet length, packet content, TTL, ICMP type, DNS Transaction ID, originating country, etc. - When WanGuard Filter detects multiple attack patterns, it generates only the filtering rule(s) that have the least negative impact on normal customer traffic.
+- When an attack is launched from a non-spoofed IP address, the attack pattern is always the IP of the attacker. - When the attack is spoofed and comes from random IP addresses, the attack pattern can be a common source or destination TCP or UDP port, source or destination IP address, IP protocol number, packet length, packet content, TTL, ICMP type, DNS Transaction ID, originating country, and so on. - When Wanguard Filter detects multiple attack patterns, it generates only the filtering rule(s) that have the least negative impact on regular customer traffic.

-Each attack pattern detected by WanGuard Filter is translated into a filtering rule that can be applied on the server's stateless firewall, on the network adapter's hardware packet filter, or on third-party appliances.
-WanGuard Filter is designed to generate filtering rules that block malicious traffic in a granular manner, without impacting the user experience or resulting in downtime.
+Each attack pattern detected by Wanguard Filter is translated into a filtering rule that can be applied on the server's NetFilter stateless firewall, on the network adapter's hardware packet filter, or on third-party appliances.
+Wanguard Filter is designed to generate filtering rules that block malicious traffic in a granular manner, without impacting the user experience or resulting in downtime.

-The stateless operation of WanGuard Sensor and WanGuard Filter ensures detection and mitigation of volumetric attacks that may cripple even the most powerful stateful devices such as firewalls, Intrusion Detection Systems (IDS) or Intrusion Protection Systems (IPS).
-This is why the WanGuard servers should be installed near the network's entry points, before other stateful devices.
+The stateless operation of Wanguard Sensor and Wanguard Filter ensures detection and mitigation of volumetric attacks that may cripple even the most powerful stateful devices such as firewalls, Intrusion Detection Systems (IDS) or Intrusion Protection Systems (IPS).
+This is why in most cases the servers running Wanguard should be installed near the network's entry points, before other stateful devices.

-The only disadvantage of the stateless operation is that neither WanGuard Sensor nor WanGuard Filter could detect or block many non-volumetric application-layer (OSI Layer 7) attacks, unlike traditional IPSes.
+The single major disadvantage of the stateless operation is that neither Wanguard Sensor nor Wanguard Filter can detect or block many low-volume application layer (OSI Layer 7) attacks, unlike traditional IPSes.

-There are three WanGuard Filter "flavors" that differ only in the way they obtain traffic information:
+There are three Wanguard Filter "flavors" that differ only in the way they obtain traffic information:

-- Packet Filter analyzes packets traveling through appliances (servers, firewalls, routers, bridges) deployed in-line, connected to a mirrored port, or that make use of BGP traffic diversion.
+- Packet Filter analyzes packets traveling through appliances (servers, firewalls, routers, bridges, IDSes, load-balancers) deployed in-line, connected to a mirrored port, or that make use of BGP traffic diversion.
 It needs to run on a powerful server to be able to do packet inspection on high-speed interfaces.
-Each configuration option is covered on page 53. - Flow Filter analyzes NetFlow® (jFlow, NetStream, cflowd), sFlow® or IPFIX flow data.
+Each configuration option is covered on page 55. - Flow Filter analyzes NetFlow® (jFlow, NetStream, cflowd), sFlow® or IPFIX flow data.
 It can work only in cooperation with a Flow Sensor, so it is not able to generate filtering rules as fast as a Packet Filter.
-Since flows contain limited traffic information, filtering rules are limited to: IP addresses, IP protocols, TCP and UDP ports, country and protocol.
-Each configuration option is covered on page 58. - Filter Cluster aggregates traffic data collected by Packet Filter and/or Flow Filter instances.
+Because flows contain limited traffic information, filtering rules are limited to IP addresses, IP protocols, TCP and UDP ports, country and protocol.
+Each configuration option is covered on page 60. - Filter Cluster aggregates traffic data collected by multiple Packet Filter and Flow Filter instances.
 It can be used to create clusters of filtering servers.
-Each configuration option is covered on page 62.
+Each configuration option is covered on page 64.

-WanGuard Filter Deployment Scenarios
+Wanguard Filter Deployment Scenarios

-WanGuard Filter can be deployed on servers configured for:
+Wanguard Filter can be deployed on servers configured for:

-■ Side-filtering - The Filter sends a BGP routing update to a border router (route reflector) that sets its server as the next hop for the suspect traffic.
-The cleaned traffic is routed back into the network using static or dynamic routing.

-In-line routing - The Filter runs on a server that resides in the main data path, configured as an OSI

-Layer 3 Linux router.
+- Side-filtering The Filter sends a BGP routing update to a border router (route reflector) that sets its server as the next hop for the suspect traffic.
+The cleaned traffic is routed back into the network using static or dynamic routing. - In-line routing The Filter runs on a server that resides in the main data path, configured as an OSI Layer 3 Linux router.